vollowx/wp-swayidle/README.md

 A program that manages swayidle depending on audio output.

-If any active stream is detected, swayidle will be kill, if not, swayidle will be re-spawned.
+If any active stream is detected, swayidle will be stopped, if not, swayidle will be re-spawned.

 ## Dependencies